Bayern cruise past Union Berlin 4-0 to extend lead at top

 Union managed to compete for half an hour before the hosts turned up the pressure, with teenager Lennart Karl, who earned a Germany call-up this week, hitting the post.

 Michael Olise did better in the 42nd minute, curling a shot past keeper Frederik Ronnow to put Bayern ahead.
-Serge Gnabry fired home the second in first-half stoppage time before the Bundesliga's leading scorer Harry Kane added another four minutes after the restart.
+Serge Gnabry fired home the second goal in first-half stoppage time before the Bundesliga's leading scorer Harry Kane added the third four minutes after the restart.

 Kane, chasing Robert Lewandowski's 41-goal record in a single Bundesliga season, now has 31 league goals with seven matches remaining.